Sydney, NSW

 About Freshwater

-Freshwater features rugged rocky trenches, sharp drop-offs, and thriving schools of fish, making it one of the premier dive sites along Sydney’s northern beaches.
+Rugged rocky trenches, sharp drop-offs, and thriving schools of fish, makes Freshwater one of the premier dive sites on the northern beaches.

 Live Conditions